OpenEnergyPlatform/ontology/README.md

 # Open Energy Family - Open Energy Ontology (OEO)

-Developing a common ontology for energy system analysis and scenarios.
+Developing a common ontology for the domain of energy system analysis.

 ## Introduction

-The Open Energy Ontology (OEO) is a domain ontology of the energy-system modelling context.
+The **Open Energy Ontology (OEO)** is a domain ontology of the energy system analysis context.
 It is developed as part of the [Open Energy Family](https://github.com/OpenEnergyPlatform).
-The OEO is published on github as open source software.
-The language used is the Manchester OWL Syntax, which was chosen because it is user-friendly for editing and viewing diffs of edited files.
+The OEO is published on GitHub under an open source license.
+The language used is the Manchester OWL Syntax, which was chosen because it is user-friendly for editing and viewing differences of edited files.
 The OEO is constantly being extended.
-The first version of the Open Energy Ontology (OEO) has been released on June 11th 2020.
-A steering committee was created to accompany the development, increase awareness of the ontology and include it in current projects.
+The first version of the OEO has been released on June 11th 2020.
+A Steering Committee (OEO-SC) was created to accompany the development, increase awareness of the ontology and include it in current projects.

 ## Scope of this ontology

-This **domain** ontology is a joint effort to represent the energy-system modelling context based on standard terminologies used by human experts in this field of research.
-It is designed to improve transparency and facilitate comparability & transferability within the energy system modelling context.
+This domain ontology is a collaborative effort to represent the context of **energy system analysis** based on standard terminologies used by human experts in this field of research.
+It is designed to improve transparency and facilitate comparability and transferability of energy system modelling and scenario analaysis.
 This ontology makes use of the Basic Formal Ontology ([BFO](https://github.com/OpenEnergyPlatform/ontology/wiki/BFO-Upper-Ontology-Classes)) and its principles.
-It re-uses several other ontologies as described in the [wiki](https://github.com/OpenEnergyPlatform/ontology/wiki/use-of-external-ontologies).
+It re-uses several other ontologies as described in the [GitHub Wiki](https://github.com/OpenEnergyPlatform/ontology/wiki/use-of-external-ontologies).

 ## License / Copyright / Citation